Planning and support

 Swinburne provided insurance

 - Additional insurance through Chubb.
-Please see link here.
+Please see here.

 University Corporate Travel Insurance Policy information

-The University has engaged the services of World Travel Protection to provide emergency medical and security assistance to travellers while overseas.
-Travellers covered by the University’s travel insurance policy can contact World Travel Protection as soon as they require advice, are feeling unwell, have been injured, have lost documents, luggage or are concerned for their personal safety.
-World Travel Protection will accept a reverse charge call and are open 24 hours a day, every day.
+Travellers covered by the University’s travel insurance policy can contact Chubb Assistance as soon as they require advice, are feeling unwell, have been injured, have lost documents, luggage or are concerned for their personal safety.
+Chubb Assistance will accept a reverse charge call and are open 24 hours a day, every day.

 Travellers should, both before and during travel, keep themselves informed of travel warnings and security issues, or changes thereto, by accessing either the World Travel Emergency Assistance website or the Australian Government website Smartraveller.